Hunt, Eula Mae – May 21, 1921 - March 3, 2020

 Visitation will be at the Brock and Visser Funeral Home, 177 Dundas Street West, Thamesford, ON on March 11, from 2 – 4 pm & 6 – 8 pm.
 Funeral services will take place at St. Pauls’ Presbyterian Church, 56 Thames Street, Ingersoll, on March 12, at 11 am, followed by internment at Dorchester Union Cemetery.
 Donations may be made to St. Paul’s Memorial fund.

-To plant a tree in memory of Eula Mae (Abbott) Hunt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eula Mae (Abbott) Hunt, please visit our floral store.

 St. Paul's Presbyterian Church- Memorial Fund